 - Best regular interest rate in a hybrid account: Wealthsimple Cash

-- Best promotional rate: Tangerine Savings Account (Honourable mention: Simplii Financial High Interest Savings Account*)
+- Best promotional rate savings account: Tangerine Savings Account (Honourable mention: Simplii Financial High Interest Savings Account*)

-- Best tiered interest product: Scotiabank MomentumPlus Savings Account*
+- Best tiered interest savings account: Scotiabank MomentumPlus Savings Account*

 The best tax-free savings accounts (TFSAs)

 TFSAs can be used for savings and investments while offering tax-free growth.
 Although the word “savings” is the S in TFSA, it can hold a variety of financial products.